-I've used Capital One's credit card fairly actively for the past 4 or 5 years.
+I've used Capital One's credit card fairly actively for nearly five years.
 And they've rarely, if ever, declined a charge (and there has never been any fraud on the card).
 The last fraud message I can find in my email was in December 2011 (see last screenshot).
-But apparently our travel combined with extra holiday spending finally caused the banks' fraud system to flag our account, rejecting a $100+ Target purchase a few days after Christmas.
+But apparently, our frequent travel combined with extra holiday spending, finally caused the banks' fraud system to flag our account, rejecting a $100+ Target purchase a few days after Christmas.

 I have Capital One's mobile wallet installed which pushes near-real-time notifications to the lock screen (iOS).
 I did receive a notice I'd been declined, but no word on why or what to do about it.
 But luckily the issuer's email system handled that task admirably.
 Within a few hours I received an excellent email detailing the five most recent charges, and providing a simple "all clear" button that was clickable within the email, a major improvement over issuers who merely tell you there is suspicious activity and make you call or login to find out the details.

 In my case, clearly the Target purchase triggered the red flag.
 It was a large amount, I rarely shop there, and I'd just flown 2,000 miles from my previous transaction the day before.
-In reality, the other transactions were pretty meaningless to the fraud detection algorithm.
-Even if I couldn't remember one of the previous four routine transactions, Capital One wouldn't have wanted to shut my account down.
+In reality, the other transactions were pretty meaningless to the fraud-detection algorithm.
+Even if I couldn't remember one of the previous four routine transactions, Capital One wouldn't have wanted to shut down my account.
 They'd already lost a few dollars on the declined Target transaction, there was no reason to compound that loss with costly calls to customer service to vet the other transactions.

 Finally, I'm not a fan of the web pages presented after clicking on the "Everything's OK" or "There's an issue" button (see second and third screenshots).
 The bank gets points for thanking me for my help, but they forget to apologize for the inconvenience of declining my purchase at Target.
 It's pretty embarrassing to be standing at the checkout with a basket full of goods while everyone thinks you are a deadbeat.

-The webpage responses don't go very far it telling me what to do next.
-Even if I'd given the all clear, I still have questions.
+The webpage responses don't go very far in telling me what to do next.
+Even if I'd given the all clear, I'd still have questions.
 Which of the transactions, if any, were declined?
 Will the declined transaction go through now that I've said it's OK?
 And how can I avoid this in the future.